wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

 Authorization Context
 =====================

-This guide provides the basic information you need to start using the Authorization Context login method.
+This guide provides the basic information needed to start using the Authorization Context login method.

 Authorization context login method
 ----------------------------------